 An Emphasis in Environmental Analysis consists of six courses beyond the core with significant environmental analysis content taken on- or off-campus, including at least three courses in recognized HSA disciplines and two courses in science, engineering, and mathematics.
 At least three of the courses must be at the upper-division level.
 Upon approval by the HMC Center for Environmental Studies, one summer research, yearlong research, or yearlong Clinic experience with a substantial environmental analysis component may be counted towards the six-course total.

 Students must declare their intention to pursue an Emphasis in Environmental Analysis in or before their fifth semester.
-This involves filing a form approved by an EA advisor with the registrar.
+This involves filing a form approved by an EA advisor on the HMC Emphasis in EA Sakai site.

 Students who successfully meet the requirements for the Emphasis in Environmental Analysis will receive a certificate from the Harvey Mudd College Center for Environmental Studies.